 Dominique Dawes is an artistic gymnast and the first African American woman who to win individual Olympic gold medal in gymnastics.
 In addition, she was the first black woman of any nationality to win a medal in gymnastics.
 She was inducted in the U.S.A Olympic Hall of Fame, U.S.A Gymnastics Hall of Fame, and International Gymnastics Hall of Fame.
 After she retired, she became the president of the Women’s Sports Foundation for few years.

-Regarded as one of the major heavyweight boxers of all time, Joe Louis was the one who basically brought African American boxers back into boxing.
+Joe Louis, regarded as one of the major heavyweight boxers of all time, was the one who basically brought African American boxers back into boxing.
 After the era of legendary boxer Jack Johnson, heavyweight black boxers were mostly banned from fighting for championships.
-Until Joe Louis came along; this opened the doors for a plethora of other African American boxers.
+Until Joe Louis came along.
+He opened the doors for a plethora of other African American boxers.
 Also, in his later years, Louis became an advocate for civil rights.

 This spectacular lady is the only track and field athlete who won three medals in four different Olympic Games.
-Jackie Joyner-Kersee was voted by Sports Illustrated as the top female athlete of all times, and she still holds the world record for heptathlon as well as six other Olympic records.
+Jackie Joyner-Kersee was voted by Sports Illustrated as the top female athlete of all times.
+She still holds the world record for heptathlon as well as six other Olympic records.
 Jackie Joyner-Kersee led the way for other athletes and had an award named after her: the Jackie Joyner-Kersee Athlete of the Year Award.

 Jim Brown is a former professional football player who retired from the NFL at the top of his game and started an acting career.
-During his football years, he set multiple records (such as becoming the very first player who reached the 100-rushing-touchdowns milestone) and was elected to the Pro Football Hall of Fame.
+Brown set multiple records (such as becoming the very first player who reached the 100-rushing-touchdowns milestone) and was inducted to the Pro Football Hall of Fame.
 He has 3 MVP awards and 8 rushing titles in 9 seasons!
 Brown is also a renowned civil rights activist.
 He is believed by many to be the greatest football player of all time.